VIHATTeam/OMICALL-Flutter-SDK/README.md

  ```
  OmicallClient.instance.sendDTMF(value);
  ```
-- Video Call functions: Support only video call, We need enable video in `init functions` and `start call` to implements under functions.
+- Video Call functions: Support only video call, you need enable video in `init functions` and `start call` to implements under functions.
   - Switch front/back camera: We use the front camera for first time.
   ```
   OmicallClient.instance.switchCamera();